Universality conditions of unified classical and quantum reservoir computing: Theoretical framework

-for any $u \in I$.
-We will say that $\cR$ is a universal class of echo reservoir computers with respect to the inputs $I$. \end{corollary} \begin{proof} Let $I\rightarrow\r^T$ a bounded BCTI filter and let $H_U\colon I_-\rightarrow\r$ the associated functional with fading memory.
-Then, from Theorem \ref{func.dens}, there exist some functionals $R_1,\dots,R_l \in \cH_{\cR}$ and a polynomial $p$ such that $|p(R_1,\dots,R_l) u - H_U |< \epsilon$ for any $u\in I_-$.
-Since $\cH_{\cR}$ is a polynomial algebra, then $p(R_1,\dots,R_l) \in \cH_{\cR}$; this means that there exists an echo reservoir computer $\cC_{(E,h)}$ such that the functional associated to it is $p(R_1,\dots,R_l)$, namely $R_{(E,h)} = p(R_1,\dots,R_l)$.
-The thesis follows recalling the one-to-one correspondence between filters and functionals. \end{proof} \begin{remark} In the latter theorem we ask the family of functionals associated to a given class of reservoir computers to be a polynomial algebra.
-In many examples, one exploits polynomial readouts to assure this condition is verified, although is not necessary.
-See Refs.\cite{grig2017, grig2018} for examples of universal classes of reservoir computer with \emph{linear} readout. \end{remark}
+\end{theorem} \begin{proof} Let $H\colon I\rightarrow\r$ be a real bounded functional, continuous with respect to $d$.
+Then, from Lemma \ref{func.dens}, there exist some functionals $R_1,\dots,R_l \in \cH_{\cR}$ and a polynomial $p$ such that $|p(R_1,\dots,R_l) u - H|< \epsilon$ for any $u\in I_-$.
+Since $\cH_{\cR}$ is a polynomial algebra, then $p(R_1,\dots,R_l) \in \cH_{\cR}$; this means that there exists an echo reservoir computer $\cC(E,h)$ such that the functional associated to it is $p(R_1,\dots,R_l)$, namely $R_{(E,h)} = p(R_1,\dots,R_l)$. \end{proof} \begin{remark} Recalling the one-to-one correspondence between BCTI filters and functionals, one can restate the universality property as the universal approximation of BCTI real filters. \end{remark} \begin{remark} In the latter theorem, we ask the family of functionals associated with a given class of reservoir computers to be a polynomial algebra.
+In many examples, one exploits polynomial readouts to ensure this condition is verified, although is not necessary.
+See Refs. \cite{grig2017, grig2018} for examples of universal classes of reservoir computers with linear readout. \end{remark}